YARC-Official/docs/play-modes.md

 Three pads, two cymbals, and a kick pedal; a Heroic kit.
 Similar to 4 Lane drums, you play the notes that come at you along a five lane highway.
 The 1st, 3rd and 5th lanes map to pads, while the 2nd and 4th go to the cymbals.

-4 Lane drums map to 5 Lane kits as follows:
+4 Lane drum charts map to 5 Lane kits as follows:
 - 4 Lane Yellow tom -> 5 Lane Blue tom
 - 4 Lane Blue or Green cymbal -> 5 Lane Orange cymbal